A volume correspondence between anti-de Sitter space and its boundary: A Schl a fli differential formula for

-The coefficient 2 is because the \emph{parallelogram} with $AB$ and $AC$ as sides has two times the area of the triangle $ABC$.
-First, if $AB$ and $AC$ are perpendicular, we call $\theta_A$ a \emph{right angle} (in the sense of Minkowski space).
-Then $bc \sinh \theta_A = |bc|$, and $b$ and $c$ contain one real number and one imaginary number.
-Thus $\sinh \theta_A=1/i=-i$, and for \emph{right angle} we define
+where the coefficient 2 is because the \emph{parallelogram} with sides $AB$ and $AC$ has two times the area of the triangle $ABC$.
+In the $x_0x_n$-plane, the light cone centered at $A$ cuts the plane into four parts (see the dashed lines in Figure~\ref{figure_angle_Minkowski} (a)).
+If $AB$ and $AC$ are in the same part and in spacelike directions (e.g., in the $x_0$-direction), by (\ref{equation_triangle_angle_area}), as $bc$ is positive so $\sinh\theta_A$ is positive and then $\theta_A$ is defined as a positive real number.
+Similarly, if $AB$ and $AC$ are in the same part and in timelike directions (e.g., in the $x_n$-direction), by (\ref{equation_triangle_angle_area}), as $bc$ is negative so $\sinh\theta_A$ is negative and then $\theta_A$ is defined as a negative real number.
+If $AB$ and $AC$ are in a spacelike and a timelike direction respectively, and $2\cdot\text{area}(ABC) = |bc|$, then we call $\theta_A$ a \emph{right angle} in the Minkowski 2-plane.
+As $b$ and $c$ contain one real number and one imaginary number, so $i\sinh\theta_A=1$ and $\sinh\theta_A=-i$, then we define a right angle to be

 We remark that a right angle in the $x_0x_n$-plane can be completely inside another right angle.
-In the $x_0x_n$-plane, the lightcone cuts the plane into four parts (see the dashed lines in Figure~\ref{figure_angle_Minkowski} (a), with $A$ at the origin $O$).
-If $AB$ and $AC$ are in the same part and in spacelike directions (e.g., in the $x_0$-direction), then by (\ref{equation_triangle_angle_area}), $\theta_A$ is a positive real number.
-Similarly, if $AB$ and $AC$ are in the same part and in timelike directions (e.g., in the $x_n$-direction), $\theta_A$ is a negative real number.
-Those information determines the angle $\theta_A$ for all other cases.
-It can also be verified that $\theta_A$ satisfies
+Those information is enough to determine the angle $\theta_A$ for all other cases.

-but we do not need this property in this paper. \footnote{As (\ref{equation_angle_dot_product}) appears to be quite natural, one may also prefer to use it to \emph{define} $\theta_A$.
-But notice that replacing $\theta_A$ with $-\theta_A$ still satisfies (\ref{equation_angle_dot_product}), so one need to explain that which way ($\theta_A$ or $-\theta_A$) shall be the right definition for angles in the context of this paper.
-But this is not a concern when using (\ref{equation_triangle_angle_area}) to define $\theta_A$. }
+A \emph{straight angle} $\theta$ in a Minkowski 2-plane is the angle between any two non-null vectors pointing to opposite directions.
+It is the sum of two right angles, so a straight angle is